Monkeypox

 Background of Cowpox Virus

 CPXV, genus orthopoxvirus, family Poxviridae, is a DNA virus that is linked to smallpox and monkeypox viruses and antigenically and genetically quite similar, but not identical, to the vaccinia virus.
 The orthopoxvirus genus includes the pathogens vaccinia virus and smallpox, which only infect humans, as well as cowpox and monkeypox viruses, both of which have a rodent reservoir.
-In contrast to the ovoid parapoxvirus genus, these enormous, brick-shaped viruses replicate in the cytoplasm and have a 200 kbp DNA genome.
+In contrast to the ovoid parapoxvirus genus, these enormous, brick-shaped viruses replicate in the cytoplasm and have a 200 kbps DNA genome.
 They are comparable to the yatapoxvirus genus and the molluscipox virus.

 Symptoms of Cowpox